Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

 There are numerous benefits to using numerical formats with lower precision than the 32-bit floating-point or higher precision such as 64-bit floating-point.

-Lower precision, such as the 16-bit floating-point, requires less memory, enabling the training and deployment of larger neural networks.
-Second, they require less memory bandwidth, thereby speeding up data transfer operations.
-Third, math operations run much faster in reduced precision, especially on GPUs with Tensor Core support for that precision [`1 <https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html>`_].
+Lower precision, such as the 16-bit floating-point, enables the training and deployment of marge neural networks since they require less memory, enhances data transfer operations since they required less memory bandwidth and run match operations much faster on GPUs that support Tensor Core. [`1 <https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html>`_].

-Higher precision, such as the 64-bit floating-point, offers <TODO add something>
+Higher precision, such as the 64-bit floating-point, can be used for highly sensitive use-cases.

 Following are the precisions available in Lightning along with their supported Accelerator: